BenieKasemire/Database-Creation-Deletion-OEM-Kasemire-Asiimwe-Benie-27530/README.md

 ## Notes & Challenges

-During the assignment, the following challenges were encountered:
+Notes & Challenges

-- Difficulty connecting to the container database (CDB) while creating PDBs.
+Throughout the assignment, several challenges were faced:

-  Solution: Ensured proper connection as SYSDBA and verified the paths used in the FILE_NAME_CONVERT clause.
+Issue connecting to the Container Database (CDB) during PDB creation.

-- Delays in starting the Oracle Enterprise Manager service.
+Resolution: Verified SYSDBA privileges and confirmed correct directory paths in the FILE_NAME_CONVERT clause.

-  Solution: Restarted the Oracle listener and ensured the Oracle Management Service (OMS) was running.
+Delays in launching Oracle Enterprise Manager (OEM).

-All issues were resolved, and the tasks were completed successfully.
+Resolution: Restarted the Oracle listener and confirmed that the Oracle Management Service (OMS) was active.

----
+All problems were successfully resolved, allowing smooth completion of the tasks.

 ## Conclusion

-The assignment provided hands-on experience with Oracle database creation, deletion, and management through OEM.
-It strengthened understanding of multitenant architecture and administrative operations essential for real-world database environments.
+This assignment offered practical experience in creating, deleting, and managing Oracle databases using OEM.
+It enhanced understanding of multitenant database architecture and reinforced essential administrative skills applicable in real-world database management scenarios.